-126 The obvious distinction between the such and body of man, and the permanence of the former after the dissolution of the latter, could not but be admitted by all the nations that worshipped the dead.
-Happy would it have seen had they gone no farther, except to assert a future state of retribution.
-But they gave an unbounded acope to their imaginations.
-They not only ascribed to separate spirits, as indeed they justly might, all their former mental affections, but all the sensations, appetites, and passions of their bodily state; such as hunger and thirst, 1 and the propensities founded upon the difference of sense, 6 Ghosts were thought to be addicted to the
+"The obvious distinction between the soul and body of man, and the permanence of the former after the dissolution of the latter, could not but be admitted by all the nations that worshipped the dead.
+Happy would it have been had they gone no farther, except to assert a future state of retribution.
+But they gave an unbounded scope to their imaginations.
+They not only ascribed to separate spirits, as indeed they justly might, all their former mental affections, but all the sensations, appetites, and passions of their bodily state; such as hunger and thirst, and the propensities founded upon the difference of sexes.
+Ghosts were thought to be addicted to the same exercises and employments as had

-"Of the parental affection we have an amiable example in the ghost of Anchises.
-Virg.
-En.
+[•] Of the parental affection we have an amiable example in the ghost of Anchises.
+Virg. Æn.
 VI.
-685. Precess of the bazzed ghosts bere to their enemies, both when living and after their deaths, are produced by Potter, B. 4. c.
+685. Proofs of the hatred ghosts bore to their enemies, both when living and after their deaths, are produced by Potter, B. 4. c.
 8. p.
-261. I shall add the following passage from Ovid, in Ibidem, v.
-139:
+261. I shall add the following passage from Ovid, in ibidem, v.
+139:-